OPS-E2E-PPE/VBA-Docs/api/Access.Control.ItemsSelected.md

 keywords: vbaac10.chm10147
 f1_keywords:
 - vbaac10.chm10147
-ms.prod: access
 api_name:
 - Access.Control.ItemsSelected
 ms.assetid: 348bc66f-4274-df2e-fdec-d36f678fd7de
 ms.date: 03/01/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Control.ItemsSelected property (Access)

-You can use the **ItemsSelected** property to return a read-only reference to the hidden **ItemsSelected** collection.
+Use the **ItemsSelected** property to return a read-only reference to the hidden **ItemsSelected** collection.
 This hidden collection can be used to access data in the selected rows of a multiselect list box control.

 ## Syntax